 Small grants for PhD students or postdoctoral researchers in the early stages of their careers.

-Three annual awards of up to £2,000 to support fieldwork for PhD students researching development issues with high social and economic importance.
+Running from 2001 to 2022, the Slawson Awards supported PhD students researching development issues with high social and economic importance.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.